 To add a user go to Settings -> Users.

 Each user must have at least one user role which defines their access level.
 If a user belongs to several groups, the user's resulting permissions are the sum of all the permissions from the groups.
 Starting with version 2.10 strong password is required.

 The following default user roles are available

 - Super Administrator - has full access to all objects in Management Console: agents, jobs, groups, as well as settings, API, logging, backups, schedule, etc. Additionally SuperAdmin can create, edit and remove other users and user groups.

-- Administrator - has full access to objects in MC, except for the following: cannot edit other users; has view only to cloud storage (can use them in jobs configuration); cannot view, make or restore backups; no access to backups at all in Connect v.2.5); no access to auxiliary servers; no permissions to upload new license.
+- Administrator - has full access to objects in MC, except for the following: cannot edit other users; has view only to cloud storage (can use them in jobs configuration); cannot view, make or restore backups; no access to API tokens, no access to auxiliary servers; no permissions to upload new license.

 - Read-only - this user cannot make any changes and has no access to API tokens and contacting support page.
 This role can be useful for cases when one needs to monitor the activity, performance and detect any failures.